signalogic/SigSRF_SDK/mediaTest_readme.md

 #### SDP Info Packets

 mediaMin recognizes SAP/SDP protocol, SIP Invite, and other packets containing SDP info.
-If the [command line -dN options](#user-content-mediamincommandlineoptions) contain the ENABLE_STREAM_SDP_INFO flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) then mediaMin will log and display SIP Invite found messages and status, add packet SDP contents to its internal SDP database, and apply to incoming streams.
-If the ENABLE_STREAM_SDP_INFO flag is not set then mediaMin will still log and display SIP Invite found messages.
+If the [command line -dN options](#user-content-mediamincommandlineoptions) contain the ENABLE_STREAM_SDP_INFO flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) then mediaMin will log and display SIP Invite and SDP info found messages and status, add packet SDP contents to its internal SDP database, and apply to incoming streams.
+If the ENABLE_STREAM_SDP_INFO flag is not set then mediaMin will still log and display SIP Invite and SDP info found messages.

+#### SDP Notes

+Both command line SDP info and packet flow SDP descriptions are added to mediaMin's internal SDP database.
+SDP descriptions are added only if they contain a non-zero, unique Origin field.

 The mediaMin Makefile brings in SDP source code from the <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/apps/common/sdp" target="_blank">apps/common/sdp</a> folder path.